Jeff Barry (baseball)

-Jeffrey Finis Barry (born September 22, 1969) is a former Major League Baseball outfielder.
+Jeffrey Finis Barry (born September 22, 1969) is an American former Major League Baseball outfielder.
 He is an alumnus of San Diego State University.

 Drafted by the Montreal Expos in the 4th round of the 1990 Major League Baseball Draft, Barry made his Major League Baseball debut with the New York Mets on June 9, 1995, and appear in his final game on October 3, 1999.
 In 2000, Barry played in Japan for the Chiba Lotte Marines.